eficode/robotframework-oxygen/DEVGUIDE.md

 ## What is our goal?

 Oxygen library has inbuilt functionality to perform a unit testing for java programing([junit](https://junit.org/junit5/)), a load testing ([gatling](https://gatling.io/)) and a security testing ([ZAP](https://www.zaproxy.org/)) on robotframework.
 Refer oxygen [documentation](https://github.com/eficode/robotframework-oxygen) if you are trying to use junit, zap or gatling in your project.
-However, if you are aiming to use any other testing tool for your business, Oxygen provides a framework to integrate and run your testing tool on robotframework.
+However, if you are aiming to use any other testing tool for your business or project, oxygen provides a framework to integrate and run your testing tool on robotframework.
 Thus empowering you to bring all your testing tools under the same roof with a user-friendly results file.

 Oxygen developer guide, will walk through the process of how to use the oxygen framework to integrate and run your preferred testing tool on robot framework.
 The guide will use a load testing tool([locust](https://locust.io/)) as an example of how to use oxygen library to run a testing tool on robot framework.